palewire/django-calaccess-raw-data/docs/managementcommands.rst

-      --skip-load           Skip loading up the raw data files --keep-files          Keep downloaded, unzipped and cleaned raw data files --noinput             Download the ZIP archive without asking permission --version             show program's version number and exit -h, --help            show this help message and exit
+      --skip-load           Skip loading up the raw data files --keep-files          Keep downloaded, unzipped and cleaned raw data files --noinput             Download the ZIP archive without asking permission --d, --database       Alias of database where data will be inserted, if DATABASES in settings is configured for multiple databases.
+Defaults to the 'default' database.
+      --version             show program's version number and exit -h, --help            show this help message and exit